CandleLabAI/CoFormer-WACV-2024/STR/README.md

 </div>

 ## Getting Started
-This repository contains the reference implementation for cofermer and reproduced models (collectively referred to as _Scene Text Recognition Model Hub_).
+This repository contains the reference implementation for CoFormer and reproduced models (collectively referred to as _Scene Text Recognition Model Hub_).
 See `NOTICE` for copyright information.
 Majority of the code is licensed under the Apache License v2.0 (see `LICENSE`) while ABINet and CRNN sources are released under the BSD and MIT licenses, respectively (see corresponding `LICENSE` files for details).

 ### Demo
-An [interactive Gradio demo](https://huggingface.co/spaces/baudm/cofermer-OCR) hosted at Hugging Face is available.
+An [interactive Gradio demo](https://huggingface.co/spaces/baudm/CoFormer-OCR) hosted at Hugging Face is available.
 The pretrained weights released here are used for the demo.

 ### Installation
 Requires Python >= 3.8 and PyTorch >= 1.10 (until 1.13).
 The default requirements files will install the latest versions of the dependencies (as of June 1, 2023).